Estimating Treatment Effects Under Bounded Heterogeneity: Introduction

 \section{Introduction}

 In many empirically relevant settings for causal inference, correctly specifying the model requires allowing for fully flexible treatment effect heterogeneity as a function of covariates.
-However, estimating such rich models is often difficult or infeasible in practice due to limited overlap in covariate distributions.
-Consequently, estimating the fully flexible model may not be desirable in empirical applications, particularly when researchers are primarily interested in the average treatment effect rather than the full distribution of heterogeneous effects.
+However, estimating such rich models often leads to imprecise estimates, and can become infeasible under limited overlap in covariate distributions.
+Consequently, estimating the fully flexible model may not be desirable in empirical applications, particularly when researchers are primarily interested in the average treatment effect (ATE) rather than the full distribution of heterogeneous effects.
 Consider the unconfoundedness design, where the treatment is assumed to be as good as randomly assigned conditional on the covariates.
-Despite the availability of semi- and nonparametric estimators for the average treatment effect, such as matching estimators or the augmented inverse propensity score weighted estimator (AIPW), many applied studies rely on conventional linear regressions.
-In particular, it is common to estimate a ``short'' regression of the form
+Many applied studies estimate a ``short'' regression of the form that assumes constant effects